 Swaziland successfully undertakes first digital census

-The 29th of April, 2017 went down in national history as the commencement of the first census data collection exercise in the country to utilize mobile Information and Communication Technology (ICT).
-The 7th official census in Swaziland, the 2017 Housing & Population Census, is the very first to go digital, making it the second, after Lesotho to adopt this approach in the SADC region.
+The 29th of April, 2017 went down in national history as the commencement of the first census data collection exercise to utilize mobile information communication technology (ICT).

-Another challenge was that data collection for enumerators assigned to rural areas proved to be slightly more difficult than those in urban settings.
-This was because of the vaster distances between homesteads and the fact that enumerators had to walk these distances.
-The Government of Swaziland is putting together this enormous data that has been collected from the people of Swaziland, checking it to ensure that data from all communities in the country is accounted for.
-Currently the data is being validated and preparation of the reports, in various phases, will follow suite.
+The Government of Swaziland is putting together the enormous data collected from the people of Swaziland, checking it to ensure that data from all communities in the country is accounted for.
+Currently the data is being validated and preparation of the reports, in various phases, is ongoing.